fbpx

 What Is An Integrated Medicine Course?

 Integrated Medicine Courses teach scientific knowledge alongside clinical training – so you’ll learn the material by topic, rather than by discipline.
-For example, when you learn about the digestive system, you will learn all of the physiology, biochemistry, anatomy, clinical skills etc which are relevant to it.
+For example, when you learn about the digestive system, you will learn all of the physiology, biochemistry, anatomy and clinical skills which are relevant to it.

 The General Medical Council recommends this approach to Medicine – and most universities now use this method of teaching.